The Garden Grazer

 Store any leftovers in an airtight container in the refrigerator.
 I find they keep for about 4-5 days.

 Freezer note: I haven't tried freezing this recipe so I can't say if the texture would hold up well because of the coconut milk.
-My best guess is it could freeze okay for up to 1 month.
+My best guess is it might freeze okay for up to 1 month.

 For more inspiration, also browse all vegan soup recipes.